The same news article shown on a laptop and on a mobile phone.

 Approved and launched

 Stakeholders approved Floating Action Bar 3.0 for use across Law, Tax, and Gov. The design launched on Bloomberg Government, while Law and Tax implementation is scheduled for a future sprint.
-While the full cross-platform rollout is still in progress, this project established a reusable framework for balancing consistency with platform-specific needs.

 🙌 A win for the engineers